wildekek/WM1302-doc/readme.md

 #### Software Required

-- [Lastest Raspberry Pi OS image](https://www.raspberrypi.org/software/operating-systems/): Raspberry Pi OS Lite is recommended
+- [Raspberry Pi imager](https://www.raspberrypi.com/software/) to create a bootable SD card.
+We recommend Raspberry Pi OS Lite 64.

-- [Balena Etcher](https://www.balena.io/etcher/): To flash Raspberry Pi OS image to SD card

-- [putty](https://www.putty.org/): To connect to Raspberry Pi via SSH on Windows
+- [Putty](https://www.putty.org/) to connect to Raspberry Pi via SSH on Windows

-#### Step1.
+#### Step 1.
 Mounting WM1302 Raspberry Pi Hat and install WM1302 module

 It is easy to mount the Pi Hat on Raspberry Pi 40 Pin Header.
 Power off Raspberry Pi first, insert WM1302 module to the Pi Hat as the following picture and screw it down.